Biblioklept/hyperessentials/README.md

 I try to automate these as much as possible, however, games like [Daggerfall (Unity)](./he-tes2) will require a manual guide, as Wabbajack does not support it and I have yet to find an installer that does what I need it to do.
 If Wabbajack provides Daggerfall Unity support, I will provide an alternative to the manual guide.

+Updates are more frequent the more I play the game and if they are needed.
+For instance I will update Fallout: New Vegas and Fallout: Tale of Two Wastelands more than I would The Elder Scrolls IV: Oblivion, due to both cases of how much I play the game and how little mods get updated that are required to run the game.

 __Supports:__

 - [Fallout 3](./he-fo3)